teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 In the meantime, having a live photo gallery that can be quickly filtered by the tasks, teams and locations each manager is interested in, is significantly better than using email or having your cluster or area managers physically driving to physically inspect.

-## **millennials | y-gen**
+## **millennials**

-Millennials or Gen Y grew up in the internet age and apart from 'getting' the tech in less than 60 seconds, Gen Y team members and team leaders have a natural preference for transparency that makes collaboration and teamwork so much easier.
-Generation Z were born into a highly sophisticated media and computer environment and are even more tech savvy and expert than their Gen Y forerunners.
+Millennials (Gen Y) grew up in the internet age and apart from 'getting' the tech in less than 60 seconds, millennial team members and team leaders have a natural preference for transparency that makes collaboration and teamwork so much easier.

+Gen Z were born into a highly sophisticated media and computer environment and are even more tech savvy and expert than their Gen Y forerunners.

 However they both share a culture of self sufficiency and the prevailing attitude we've experienced with #team is: